octomix/josson/README.md

 # Josson & Jossons

-- _Josson_ is a query language for JSON.
+- _Josson_ is a complete query and transformation language for JSON.
 - _Jossons_ is a template engine to generate text output.

 ![logo](./logo.png)